 The clock was built by the Seth Thomas Company.
 But who designed the clock?

 The first question I and others had about the CUT clock is "Who Designed It"?
-We know that the clock was part of the design of the building and that Paul Cret was hired on by the New York architectural firm to add a new emerging design concept, art deco', to the design of the train station.
+We know that the clock was part of the design of the building and that Paul Philippe Cret was hired on by the New York architectural firm to add a new emerging design concept, art deco', to the design of the train station.
 But was it Paul Cret who drew the design of the clock?
 Was it a team inside of the architectural firm?
 Or even one of the other renowned architects?
-No one seems to mention precisely who drew the design for the Union Terminal Clock.
-Safe to say it was the Seth Thomas Company who designed the Union Terminal Clock.
+No one seems to mention precisely who drew the design for the Union Terminal Clock itself.
+I think it may be safe to say it was Paul Philippe Cret who designed the Union Terminal Clockin the aesthetic of his art deco building design.
+The curves of the flowering dial so similiar to the curved giand half dome.

 Working with Roland Wank of the New York firm of Alfred T. Fellheimer and Steward Wagner, Philadelphia-based architect Paul Philippe Cret conceived the modern design of the terminal building.